Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 If a self-employed person does not meet the conditions for entitlement to maternity pay but pays her sickness insurance, she may still be entitled to sickness benefits.
 These are payable six weeks before the due date and six weeks after the birth.
 However, to get sick pay, you must have signed up for voluntary sickness insurance at least three months before the due date (when you are temporarily unable to work).

-As a self-employed person, you must sign up for sickness insurance because it is voluntary.
-You must register with the district social security office under which you fall.
+As a self-employed person, you have to sign up for sickness insurance because it is voluntary.
+You have to register with the district social security administration under which you fall.
 The application can also be sent by post, e-mail, data box or processed online via the ePortal of the Social Security Agency.
 Your sickness insurance will start at the earliest on the day you submit your application.

 Advances are calculated according to the assessment base you choose.
 The premium rate is currently 2.7% of the assessment base.
 The minimum assessment base is set at CZK 9 000 and the minimum payment for voluntary sickness insurance is CZK 243 per month.